caos/orbos/docs/boom/boom.md

 ## Boom on an existing Cluster

-If you just want to use Boom without Orbiter to bootstrap some tools you can follow these steps:
+If you just want to use `BOOM` without `ORBITER` to bootstrap some tools you can follow these steps:

 1. Install orbctl locally